 This is part one in an ongoing series where I document my experiences building my first Hackintosh.
-Read part two, where I document my process getting from first boot to first load of installed OSX, here.

 Well...
 I just spent a bunch of money, so... endorphins!